ViderumGlobal/ckanext-ed/README.md

 Let's start the development server:

-> For live development the first option is recommended to be started in another terminal window
+> For live development the first option is recommended to be launched in another terminal window

 ```bash
 $ npm run docker:up # Option 1: to see logs at the same window
 $ npm run docker:up -- -d # Option 2: to start as a deamon; requires understanding how to manage a docker container
 ```

 You can work on the `ckanext-ed` codebase having it running.
-On every change to the codebase the server will be reloaded automatically.
-It's important to mention that the ckan configuration and other things like cron/patches/etc are manages inside the `docker-ckan-ed` repo.
+On every change to the codebase, the server will be reloaded automatically.
+It's important to mention that the ckan configuration and other things like `cron/patches/etc` are managed inside the `docker-ckan-ed` repo.
 If you want to update it you have to restart the server.

 Now we can visit our local ckan instance at: